TheElixZammuto/moonlight-xbox/README.md

 - Application List fetching
 - Video Streaming (configurable on a host-basis in the settings)
 - Gamepad Input (with Rumble and a mouse mode to move the pointer using the gamepad)
+- Keyboard (both on-screen and using an Hardware one)
 - Graceful Disconnection
 - Host configuration (for resolution and bitrate) and saved host history
 - Audio

 ## What does NOT work
-- Other means of input (e.g. Hardware Mouse and Keyboard)
+- Hardware Mouse (UWP Limitations sadly)
 - 120FPS
 - HDR (Probably not possible with the Xbox UWP Platform)
 - Everything else not listed above